 We are not offering you a magic formula or a three-easy-steps program to marital bliss.
 Rather, we will describe a road traveled by thousands of couples we have encountered in the counseling office, in our conferences, or through our radio broadcasts.
-It is a road that leads toward home, not toward divorce.
+It is a road that leads back to your dream.
 And it is a road Barb and I have traveled personally, though we have not always navigated it perfectly.
 It is a road rich with purpose, God's purpose.
 It is a biblical design that is guaranteed to deepen and enrich your relationship beyond your fondest dreams.

-We cannot guarantee that walking on this road will be easy.
-But we can guarantee that following God's design will divorceproof your marriage.
+We cannot guarantee that walking this road will be easy.
+But we can guarantee that following God's design will lead you to a lasting love.